dhwanikatagade/notes-on-study/relearning_cpp/concurrency_and_memory_ordering.md

         - This is under the assumption that no second thread peaks into the actual execution of the thread
         - The net result of the thread should be the same as if executed in source code order
         - Shared variable operations within a thread give effect to cross thread peaking
-        - The reordering permitted under as-if rule happens wherever it cannot be detected
+        - The reordering permitted under as-if rule happens wherever it doesn't effect the ultimate outcome
       - Multithreaded execution is some sequentially consistent interleaving of the multiple threads of execution
       - The requirements to maintain these illusions are collectively called the as-if rule
       - All restrictions of the as-if rule are applicable only to valid programs with no UB
-        - Non atomic shared variables should not have data races otherwise the program has UB and as-if rules ar off
+        - Non atomic shared variables should not have data races otherwise the program has UB and as-if rules are off
         - Atomic shared variables do not cause UB but their purpose is to enable reads from cross thread writes
           - In this case as well the as-if behaviour of a single thread of executions does not hold
       - Also the as-if rule is relaxed for copy/move elision